 While birds can digest bread, it offers almost no nutritional value.
 Like humans, birds require a balanced diet, and eating a lot of bread would result in malnutrition.

-While the lack of nutritional value poses harm, the potential for accidental poisoning is one of the major problems that can arise when you feed bread to birds.
+While the lack of nutritional value poses harm, the potential for accidental poisoning is one of the major problems that can arise when you feed bread to birds and ducks.
 Bread that has mold (even mold you can’t see) can infect or kill birds.

-Household bread also has the potential of being compromised by other substances in your kitchen.
+Household bread also has the potential to be compromised by other substances in your kitchen.
 If you set the bread on a freshly-bleached kitchen countertop before feeding them, the bleach could contaminate the bread, harming the bird.

 Is It Ever Okay to Feed Bread to Birds?